Geal/serverless-wasm/README.md

 - [ ] asynchronous event loop to receive connections and handle backend TCP connections
 - [ ] file system abstraction (loading files from S3 or other providers?)
 - [ ] set up initial state via "environment variables"
+- [ ] "standard API" for functions exported by the VM

+## Prior art

+While I was building this, I heard of [IceCore](https://github.com/losfair/IceCore), which looks quite cool, with JIT support, etc.
+It's quite nice to see multiple platforms attempting this.
+Maybe we'll be able to agree onthe "web assembly standard API" so WASM apps can run on any of those :)